michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0148.md

 - adj: not conforming to accepted rules or standards
 - adj: not conforming to legality, moral law, or social convention
 ### Family
-unconventional: unconventionality, unconventionally+;convene: convened, convener, convenes, convening, convention, reconvene;convener: conveners;convention: conventional, conventioneer, conventions;conventional: conventionalise, conventionalism, conventionality, conventionalize, conventionally, unconventional;conventionalisation: conventionalisations;conventionalise: conventionalisation, conventionalised, conventionalises, conventionalising;conventionalism: conventionalisms;conventionality: conventionalities;conventionalize: conventionalization, conventionalized, conventionalizing;conventioneer: conventioneers;reconvene: reconvened, reconvenes, reconvening;unconventionality: unconventionalities
+- unconventional: unconventionality, unconventionally+
+- convene: convened, convener, convenes, convening, convention, reconvene
+- convener: conveners
+- convention: conventional, conventioneer, conventions
+- conventional: conventionalise, conventionalism, conventionality, conventionalize, conventionally, unconventional
+- conventionalisation: conventionalisations
+- conventionalise: conventionalisation, conventionalised, conventionalises, conventionalising
+- conventionalism: conventionalisms
+- conventionality: conventionalities
+- conventionalize: conventionalization, conventionalized, conventionalizing
+- conventioneer: conventioneers
+- reconvene: reconvened, reconvenes, reconvening
+- unconventionality: unconventionalities
 ### Examples
 - The 22-year-old is representing himself, and the process is likely to be unconventional.
 - With Roof representing himself, the process is sure to be unconventional.